 A website owner is someone with overall business and/or technical responsibility for the content and performance of one or more websites.
-May monitor website activities such as page conversions, customer reviews or sales progress.
-Rarely creates content but can be involved in the approval of content created by others.
+The website owner may monitor website activities such as page conversions, customer reviews, or sales progress; rarely creates content but can be involved in the approval of content created by others.
 A website owner may also have administrative access, and be the owner of mailing clients used for organizing campaign mailings.